 So you have collected your network…now what?

-- Keep the Conversation Alive- Allow the email correspondence to live out its lifecycle.
-Be prompt in responding to emails, be sure the words you use cannot be misconceived as condescending or angry.
+Allow the email correspondence to live out its life cycle.
+Be prompt in responding to emails.
+Avoid sarcasm to avoid any misconceived interpretations as being condescending or angry.